How to Find View Your Drafts on Instagram A Step By Step Guide

 Setting up a new Instagram account is a simple task that anyone can do.
 It involves creating a username and password, setting up your profile, and adding a profile picture.

-After that, it’s time to start exploring the platform and creating some awesome content!
-This guide will show you how to find and view your drafts on Instagram, so you can make sure everything looks perfect before it goes live.
+After that, it’s time to explore the platform and create awesome content!
+This guide will show you how to find and view your drafts on Instagram so you can make sure everything looks perfect before it goes live.

 Create an Instagram account

-Creating an Instagram account is easy; all you need is access to the app and any valid email account or phone number.
-Follow these simple steps to get your Instagram account set up and ready for use.
+Creating an Instagram account is easy; you only need access to the app and any valid email account or phone number.
+Follow these simple steps to set up your Instagram account and ready it for use.

-First, download the free Instagram app on your Apple or Android device from their respective App Stores.
+First, download the free Instagram app from their respective App Stores on your Apple or Android device.

 Next, open the Instagram app and tap “Sign Up”.
 At this point, you will be presented with two options for creating your account: signing up with an email address or signing up with a mobile number.
 Choose whichever option makes you feel more comfortable.

-If you have chosen to sign up with an email address, enter the desired username and password of your choice, as well as the requested information such as full name and birthdate if applicable.
+If you have chosen to sign up with an email address, enter the desired username and password and the requested information, such as full name and birthdate, if applicable.

-If you have chosen to sign up with a mobile number, a code will be sent via text message that will enable verification of your phone number.
-After entering either the required information or verification code – depending on which method was selected – you should be able to login into your newly created Instagram account.
+If you have chosen to sign up with a mobile number, a code will be sent via text message to verify your phone number.
+After entering the required information or verification code – depending on which method was selected – you should be able to log into your newly created Instagram account.

 Set up your profile

-Setting up your profile includes adding basic information about yourself to give your followers insight into who you are and what you do.
+Setting up your profile includes adding basic information to give followers insight into who you are and what you do.
 It only takes a few minutes to get started, so here’s how to set up a profile on Instagram:

 1. Tap the Profile icon in the bottom right corner of the app.